 Discover the the place where this famous author spent her formative years.
 Stowe was an abolitionist and women’s rights advocate and wrote Uncle Tom’s Cabin, the popular 19th century novel credited with laying the groundwork for the Civil War.
 This month, the Harriet Beecher Stowe House is starting their Year of the Woman: Club with a screening and discussion of the an award-winning documentary on Ida B. Wells.

-The National Underground Railroad Freedom Center in Cincinnati immerses visitors into the stories of the Underground Railroad.
+The National Underground Railroad Freedom Center immerses visitors into the stories of the Underground Railroad.
 The mission of the museum is to reveal stories of heroes from the era of the Underground Railroad to contemporary times, challenging and inspiring us to fight for human rights today.